Haixing-Hu/pinia-decorator/README.md

 - `storeId` (required): The id of the store.

+Note that the `@DefineStore` also support the inheritance of the store class.

 ## <span id="example">Example</span>

 Here's a simple example of how to use these decorators in your Vue component: